-Use when the user asks to "create an agent", "set up an agent", "add my agent to Cekura", "configure my voice agent", "connect my agent", "set up mock tools", "add tools to my agent", "upload knowledge base", "configure integration", "connect VAPI", "connect Retell", "connect LiveKit", "connect ElevenLabs", "add dynamic variables", or needs to onboard a voice AI agent onto the Cekura platform.
-Covers the full agent setup flow: collecting context, creating the agent, configuring the provider integration, setting up mock tools, uploading knowledge base files, and adding dynamic variables.
+Use when the user asks to "create a main agent", "set up a main agent", "add my main agent to Cekura", "configure my main agent", "connect my main agent", "set up mock tools", "add tools to my agent", "upload knowledge base", "configure integration", "connect VAPI", "connect Retell", "connect LiveKit", "connect ElevenLabs", "add dynamic variables", or needs to onboard a voice AI agent onto the Cekura platform.
+Covers the full agent setup flow: project selection, provider selection, basics and connection type, description, main agent creation, mock tools, knowledge base, dynamic variables, and advanced configuration.

 Does it follow best practices?